ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 The collection of data is steady, i.e. it doesn’t only happen at the beginning of each page view.
 Meaning that we natively support things that change while the page remains the same (javascript action, form fields filled, elements appearing…).

-Once the Chat client is shown to the visitor, when he engages, the part corresponding to the current page viewed is sent to the server to be displayed in RingCentral Engage, alongside the conversation.
+Once the Chat client is shown to the visitor, when he engages, the part corresponding to the current page viewed is sent to the server to be displayed in RingCentral RingCX, alongside the conversation.
 This allows agents to have a context about the visitor activity on the website.
 Then, as the visitor continues his browsing, the session data is updated and sent to the server to refresh the context data the agents see.

 ### Custom Variables

-Custom variables are defined in RingCentral Engage and are populated with data given to the Chat Manager by an integration on the target website, or by data found by the Chat Manager itself on the pages of the target website.
+Custom variables are defined in RingCentral RingCX and are populated with data given to the Chat Manager by an integration on the target website, or by data found by the Chat Manager itself on the pages of the target website.

 A custom variable can be: